Why is Creativity Important for Innovation and Growth

 A wave of emerging technologies that could change society is heading our way.
 We've been selective about our portfolio technologies, choosing technologies that will change the way markets work.
 They’re going to change the way the industries we're looking at—and those beyond—are going to function.

 Applying creative muscle to new technologies while they’re still being shaped is an amazing opportunity.
 I believe it will help those technologies understand human needs faster.
 It will help orient this massive wave of technology that's coming.
-There's a challenge for the creative world to be technically centered—to be paying attention to emerging technology.
+When the creative and technology worlds collide, there’s a challenge to focus on emerging technology.

 Venture design requires a creative approach